GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: Related Work

-In the absence of vision or contextual information, GNSS-IMU fusion remains crucial, particularly in cost-sensitive or resource-constrained applications.
+In the absence of vision or contextual information, GNSS-inertial fusion remains crucial, particularly in cost-sensitive or resource-constrained applications.
 He et al.~\cite{he2014gnss} developed an adaptive robust Kalman filter that suppresses outliers in GNSS signals, ensuring stable integration in scenarios with signal degradation or interference.
-Kim et al.~\cite{kim2017compressed} addressed computational efficiency by a compressed fusion strategy that embeds GNSS/INS fusion within a SLAM-like architecture, maintaining reliable estimates with reduced complexity.
-Zhang et al.~\cite{zhang2019kgp} proposed the KGP algorithm, which enhances error-state updates in INS/GPS integration through improved modeling, resulting in a more accurate and stable positioning across dynamic navigation tasks.
+Kim et al.~\cite{kim2017compressed} addressed computational efficiency by a compressed fusion strategy that embeds GNSS-inertial fusion within a SLAM-like architecture, maintaining reliable estimates with reduced complexity.
+Zhang et al.~\cite{zhang2019kgp} proposed the KGP algorithm, which enhances error-state updates in INS/GNSS integration through improved modeling, resulting in a more accurate and stable positioning across dynamic navigation tasks.

+Beyond linear error-state filtering, factor-graph optimization (FGO) offers a flexible backend to fuse IMU preintegration with GNSS observations (code, carrier, Doppler), often yielding higher accuracy and resilience under degraded satellite geometry~\cite{forster-manifold-2017,dellaert2017factor}.
+Robustness to outliers and mis-modeling can be handled with robust costs and \emph{switchable constraints}, which softly activate/deactivate factors based on consistency---a mechanism closely related to observability-aware gating~\cite{sunderhauf2012switchable}.

 Unlike methods based on linear models and filtering, our approach formulates the problem as a nonlinear optimization, providing increased flexibility and accuracy in modeling system dynamics.
-In the early stages, the formulation includes relative distance residuals between consecutive GNSS measurements, which ensure geometric consistency without requiring global alignment.
-Once the observability criterion is satisfied, these relative residuals are deactivated and replaced by absolute position residuals, enabling direct alignment to the global frame.
+In the early stages, the formulation includes inter-epoch baseline vectors (i.e., consecutive GNSS position differences) which ensure geometric consistency without requiring global alignment.
+Once full observability is achieved, these relative residuals are deactivated and replaced by absolute position residuals, enabling direct alignment to the global frame.
 This switch is governed by an observability-based mechanism that ensures global constraints are introduced only when the estimation problem is sufficiently well-conditioned, thereby improving trajectory consistency and overall robustness.